Day 29 of my 31 Day Podcast Challenge

 Here’s where your creativity needs to shine.
 Yes, a review in Apple Podcasts, or other in-app players, is the initial ask.
 But can you do more with your call-to-action?

 Ask your audience to directly send a note to the show via email.
 It could be written, or even better, a voice memo.
 Use those reviews by placing them into your podcast press kit or testimonials on your show’s website.
 This method makes it extremely easy for a listener to connect with a show, and it will start to build a relationship between you and your reviewers.

 Ask if they can encourage one of their friends to subscribe to the podcast.
-Ask them to subscribe to your newsletter.
+Tell them how to subscribe to your newsletter.
 Ask them to follow you on your social media channel(s).